Local Property Tax (LPT) exemptions for 2026 to 2030

 - or

-- been unable to live in your sole, or main, residence for less than 12 months, and are unlikely to return to your property.
+- have been unable to live in your sole, or main, residence for less than 12 months, and are unlikely to return to your property.

 If there is more than one owner of your property, all liable persons are required to meet the conditions.
 If a liable person occupies the property in your absence, this exemption does not apply.